welldone-cloud/aws-lint-iam-policies/README.md

 # aws-lint-iam-policies

 Runs IAM policy linting and security checks against either a single AWS account or a set of member accounts of an AWS Organization.
 Stores all supported identity-based and resource-based policies to a local directory and reports on those that may violate security best practices or contain errors.
+Results are written both to a JSON file ([see example](doc/example_results.json)) and an HTML file ([see example](https://welldone.cloud/resources/aws-lint-iam-policies/example_results.html)).

 The script makes use of three mechanisms: